RasmusOtharKirketerp/xolta_public/README.md

 This will launch a python plots and displays the battery status, solar cell production, and electricity grid consumption metrics for the last many days day.

+Exports plot to .png and csv files (see pictures in this repo)

 ## Data Sources

 The data for this program is sourced from your XOLTA battery system.
 The data is collected almost real-time.